We are in Covid-19 time, a tough time for everybody.

 g events to raise

-‘Awareness of Green, Environmental Sustainable Development at all times.
+‘Awareness of Green, Environmental Sustainable development at all times.

 It is easy to write and read these words, but these 4 Balkan Countries did not work easily together at that time.

-Pro Poor Tourism (PPT) is tourism that results in increased benefits for poor people.
-PPT is not a specific product or niche sector but an approach to tourism development and management.
-Links with many different types of the ‘poor and pure’ need to be considered: staff; neighbouring communities; producers of food, fuel and other suppliers; operators of micro-tourism businesses; craft makers; other users of tourism infrastructure (roads) and resources (water).
+Eco tourism was then one of the fastest growing sectors of the World-Wide Tourism Industry, even in 2004. different types of the ‘poor and pure’ need to be considered: staff; neighbouring communities; producers of food, fuel and other suppliers; operators of micro-tourism businesses; craft makers; other users of tourism infrastructure (roads) and resources (water).

 Olives, vegetables, oranges manadarines, kiwis etc. are grown by local people today and sold on markets.
 Not an easy life!

 Living in the countryside then, with much poverty, many Balkan people left for city life, moving to America, Autralia a more glamorous new future.
 But is it?